 going right.
 When you hit the next elevator, go down three screens

-(incidentally, every time you see a huge elevator shaft in this palace, there’s
+(incidentally, every time you see a huge elevator shaft in this palace, theres

 always a hidden room along the right wall) until you hit the bottom.
 Go right